 Each Buckingham Palace tour ticket comes with a 1 year pass, so you can go again the next year.
 Although you have to tell them to treat your ticket purchase as a donation.

 The income from your ticket contributes directly to The Royal Collection Trust, a registered charity.

 Family: £61.50 (2 adults and 3 under 17s)

 Please note that these really need to be purchased in advance.
 There are a number of tickets for sale on the door.
 However, these sell really quickly.
 So to avoid disappointment purchase them before you go.

 I can not recommend this highly enough, we all absolutely loved it.
 So much so we went again the year after.
 Do you know what I am pretty sure we will all go again this year too.
 Unfortunately the Queen wasn’t there for either visit, but, it really is fantastic.
 I can’t imagine living the life of a Royal, but this was certainly an eye opener.

-Have you been to the Palace?
+Have you been inside Buckingham Palace?
 What are your thoughts about it?